WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Use Case Description
 * Contents displayed through a canvas element should be in a well-defined color space to minimize differences in appearance across browsers and display devices.
 * Canvases should be able to take advantage of the full color gamut and dynamic range of the display device.
+* Contents displayed through a canvas element should be color managed in order to minimize differences in appearance across browsers and display devices.
+Improving color fidelity matters for artistic (e.g, photo and paint apps) and for e-commerce (e.g, product presentation) use cases.

 ### Current Limitations
 * The color space of canvases is undefined in the current specification, although is de facto sRGB.